 - Achieve career goals

-- Have a positive impact within the community
+- Have a positive impact on the community

 - Spend time with family or friends